-As at 30 June 2022, the Group relied on a secured debtor finance facility provided by ScotPac Business Finance expiring on 20 February 2025 (the "Facility") to meet its working capital requirements.
+As of 30 June 2023, the Group relied on a secured debtor finance facility provided by ScotPac Business Finance expiring on 20 February 2025 (the "Facility") to meet its working capital requirements.
 The maximum Facility amount is the lower of 85% of approved trade receivables or \$15,000k and is subject to certain drawdown and reporting conditions.
-The total available Facility at the reporting date was \$5,731k and the amount drawn down at the end of the financial year was \$2,320k, an increase of 196.3% on the comparative period.
-The increased drawdown funded the cash used in operating activities during the financial year and especially in the second and third quarters of the financial year.
+The total available Facility at the reporting date was \$4,324k and the amount drawn down at the end of the financial year was \$2,008, a decrease of 13.4% on the comparative period.
+The decreased draw down reflected the cash received from operating activities during the financial year and especially in the second half of the financial year.